devindelfino/comp398-3/hw01/README.txt

 Current functionality/status: I’ve tested the code to make sure it can handle the 5 requirements laid out in the HW01 assignment.
 To my knowledge the program is working on all of these accounts.

+Updates: -added States.csv to databases and included it’s in the driver program.
+Made text more general.

 Files:

 THIS FILE: